“How do you tell all of those birds apart?”

 Our penguins are quite spoiled!
 They have a large holding room, which is heated in the winter and air-conditioned in the summer.
 There is also a pool in their holding room as well as lots of environmental enrichment.
 This is where the penguins’ “nests” are as well.
 African penguins are burrow nesters, so we mimic that by using sky kennels lined with an absorbent recycled newspaper product.
 Each pair of penguins, and most singletons, have their own “nest” which they may inhabit for many years and are very protective over!

 This is by far the most frequently asked question by Zoo visitors.
-The answer is they absolutely do, just not on exhibit!
-The penguins have a small pool in their holding room that they all LOVE and swim in often!
+The answer is they absolutely do, just not out on habitat!
+The penguins have a small pool in their room that they all LOVE and swim in often.
+We do have 7-8 birds who swim regularly in the morning so guests who arrive early might just catch them during their swim!

 How can penguins be endangered?
 When you see pictures of them, it seems like there are millions!